Learn more about our revised in-office safety policies in response to the COVID-19 pandemic.

 A: Your concerns are correct and would apply to any hair transplant procedure; FUT or FUE.
 That is why it is best not to begin hair restoration surgery too early.

-Posted by Updated
+Posted by

-In the latest in a long line of improvements made to hair restoration procedures, Dr. Bernstein has published an article in Hair Transplant Forum International which improves the FUE procedure even further, whether performing follicular unit extraction with the FUE robot or by hand.
+Robotic FUE has improved Follicular Unit Extraction by automating what has been a labor intensive and often inexact manual procedure.
+It is the latest in a long line of improvements made to hair restoration procedures that lead to better results for hair transplant patients.
+Dr. Bernstein’s recent publication in Hair Transplant Forum International improves the FUE procedure even further, whether performing follicular unit extraction with the FUE robot or by hand.

 In his article, Dr. Bernstein suggests two techniques to enhance the FUE procedure.
 First, he recommends that surgeons create recipient sites prior to extraction, in order to decrease the time grafts are in their holding solution outside the body.
 Second, he suggests adding time between site creation and graft harvesting and placement, to allow recipient site healing to progress.

-Posted by Updated
+Posted by

 A: Yes, but subsequent procedures would be smaller and there is a point of diminishing returns where additional procedures would yield so little hair that they would not be practical.
-There is a finite donor supply and once this is tapped, no more hair transplants are possible, regardless when one uses FUT or FUE.
+There is a finite donor supply and once this is tapped, no more hair transplants are possible, regardless if one uses FUT or FUE.

-Posted by Updated
+Posted by

 Q: I had a facelift about a year ago and the skin on the sides by my temples is really bare.
 It makes the scar a little obvious too.
 Can you transplant hair just at the temples to cover the scar? — L.H., Scarsdale, N.Y.